amethon/www/_reflections/journal.md

 Unfortunately, I may have overindulged a bit, as I woke up this morning with a bit of a headache and a hazy memory of the previous night's events.
 But despite the rough start to the day, I am feeling much better now and am looking forward to continuing our journey.

+However, our day was not without incident.
+First Mate Jacques suffered a minor injury and needed to be attended to by our esteemed medical officer, Dr. Dupont.
+While I am relieved to know that Jacques is on the mend, it serves as a reminder of the inherent dangers of life at sea.
+But as always, our skilled and dedicated crew pulled together to ensure that all of our needs were met and that our voyage continued smoothly.

-As we head back to shore, I am reflecting on the incredible experiences and discoveries that Dr. Hernandez and I have made on this voyage.
+As we take a day of rest, I am reflecting on the incredible experiences and discoveries that Dr. Hernandez and I have made on this voyage.
 From the sunken shipwreck to the encounter with the giant squid, we have been fortunate to witness some truly amazing sights and phenomena.
 I can't wait to share our findings with the world and to continue exploring the vast and mysterious depths of the ocean.

 Despite the challenges we faced and the dangers that lurk beneath the surface, the sense of wonder and excitement that comes with deep sea exploration is truly unparalleled.
 I am grateful to have had the opportunity to experience it firsthand, and I am excited to see what other adventures and discoveries lie ahead.